gdlc/STAT_COMP/HANDOUTS/POWER_AND_TYPE-I_ERROR.md

 #### Type-I error control using p-values

-In gypothesis testing, decision rules (e.g., reject if p-value<0.05), are designed to keep the type-I erorr rate below some level.
+In hypothesis testing, decision rules (e.g., reject if p-value<0.05), are designed to keep the type-I erorr rate below some level.

 Recall that a p-value is the probability of observing a test statistic as extreme or more extreme than  the one we observed given that H0 holds.
 Intuitevly, a very small p-value tells us that it is very unlikely to observed a test statistic as extreme or more extreme than the one we observe if H0 holds.
 This can be use as evidence that H0 does not hold.